Manuel Barragan Huerta

 3

-5 – Chainsaws/Chippers[vi]The Class B License (Sunny Bright) does not allow the use of chainsaws and chippers, except under specific conditions.
+5 – Sunny Bright License *** [vii]The Class B License (Sunny Bright) does not allow the use of chainsaws and chippers, except when used as part of a construction project involving at least two other trades.

 6